 Julie Sinclair is in Ottawa, Ontario and works as a Coordinator with the Regional Paramedic Program for Eastern Ontario.
 She has worked as a Primary Care Paramedic in Ottawa and Registered Nurse at Winchester District Memorial Hospital on the medical/surgical floor.
 She holds a BSc in Physiology and MSc(A) in Nursing from McGill University and a BSc in Biomedical Toxicology from the University of Guelph.
 Her interest in research began when she worked as research assistant on the prehospital C-Spine Validation study and was further fueled during her Master’s training; her academic research project focused on adherence to clinical practice guidelines.
 After graduating, she worked with the Ottawa Hospital Research Institute as research associate and was involved in the seminal OPALS and ROC studies.
 Her research interests, beyond trauma and cardiac arrests, include: patient and provider safety, clinical decisions guidelines, and alternative destinations of care.
 Follow her on Twitter @JECSinc.
 View her research on ResearchGate.

 Chris Smith, ACP, BSc(Hons.)
-MSc(c) – Fellow
+MSc – Fellow

 Chris Smith is a full time Advanced Care Paramedic with Peterborough County/City Paramedics (PCCP).
 In addition to his road shift, he also serves part time as PCCP’s Research Lead.
 He recently completed a 5 year tour as a service educator.
 Prior to starting his career as a Paramedic, Chris earned an Honours BSc in Biology (emphasis Health Sciences), with an honours thesis in Virology, before completing his PCP at Fleming College and ACP at Durham College.
 Today, Chris’ research interests are focused on innovative approaches to existing electronic paramedic data using statistical analyses.
-He is undertaking an MSc in Applied Modelling and Quantitative Methods at Trent University.
+He holds an MSc in Applied Modelling and Quantitative Methods from Trent University.
 His most recent project involved partnering with local public health agencies to develop a live monitoring system of opioid overdoses and changes in the overdose population.
 Prior areas of research include sepsis detection and capnography in the prehospital environment.

-Dugg Steary, CCPf, MA(c) – Fellow
+Dugg Steary, CCPf, MA – Fellow

-Patrick Suthers, PCP, BHSc(c) – Member
+Patrick Suthers, PCP, BHSc – Member

-Dr. Walter Tavares, ACP, PhD – Scientist
+Dr. Walter Tavares, ACP, PhD – Scientist, Co-Chair

-Dr. Walter Tavares is a Scientist and Assistant Professor at The Wilson Centre and Post-MD Education (Post Graduate Medical Education and Continuing Medical Education) at the University of Toronto in the Faculty of Medicine.
+Dr. Walter Tavares is a Scientist and Associate Professor at The Wilson Centre and Post-MD Education (Post Graduate Medical Education and Continuing Medical Education) at the University of Toronto in the Faculty of Medicine.
 He is also a Scientist and Advanced Care Paramedic with York Region Paramedic and Senior Services.
 Walter holds a Ph.D. in Clinical Epidemiology and Biostatistics with specializations in Health Research Methods and Medical Education.
 His research interests include simulation and work-based education, assessment of clinical competence, validity, simulation and practice innovations.
 Walter can be reached at firstname.lastname@example.org.
 Follow Walter on Twitter @WalterTava.
 View his research on PubMed and ResearchGate.

-Dr. Charlene Vacon, PCP, BA(Hons.), MA, PhD – Senior Fellow
+Dr. Charlene Vacon, PCP, BA(Hons.), MA, PhD – Scientist

 Dr. Charlene Vacon is a manager at the Regional Paramedic Program for Eastern Ontario.
 She has worked in paramedic service operation, quality, education and research roles in Quebec, as well as in government EMS policy and regulation in Alberta.
 Charlene holds a Doctor of Philosophy in Communications earned jointly at Concordia University, the University of Montreal and the University of Quebec at Montreal.
 She holds a Bachelor of Arts with Honours and a Master of Arts, both in sociology from Acadia University.
 In addition to contributing to the research literature, Charlene enjoys communicating with lay audiences.
 Her current interests in Canadian paramedicine include quality and performance measurement, governance, leadership, ethics, Canadian social history and the study of women.
 Find Charlene on LinkedIn and Twitter @charlene_vacon.

-David Wolff, PCP, BClinPrac, MAdEd – Fellow
+David Wolff, PCP, BClinPrac, MAdEd, EdD(c) – Senior Fellow